 Chernobyl has an iconic status in the public consciousness, and comprehensive studies of the accident′s health effects are of great importance to adequately inform the exposed population by providing concrete (rather than speculative) estimates of the consequences.
 Investigating the effects of Chernobyl not only provides the opportunity to answer questions about radiation risks to the general population but also to conduct the types of authoritative studies needed to test novel hypotheses about radiation effects and biology/genetics in general.

-The project is funded by the European Commission Euratom FP7 grant No. 605302.
+The project was funded by the European Commission Euratom FP7 grant No. 605302.